siduction/sidu-manual/data/en/0522-lamp-sql_en.md

 MariaDB [(none)]>
 ~~~

-For security reasons we only log in as **user root** at the beginning to create the project database, a user for everyday work on it and a user to replace *root*.
+For security reasons we only log in as **root** at the beginning to create the project database, a user for everyday work on it, and a user to replace **root**.
-Later in the [phpMyAdmin](0522-lamp-sql_en.md#phpmyadmin) section, we revoke the all-encompassing privileges from the *root* user so that a potential attacker will be unsuccessful at this point.
+Later in the [phpMyAdmin](0522-lamp-sql_en.md#phpmyadmin) section, we revoke the **root** user's all-encompassing privileges so that a potential attacker will be unsuccessful at this point.

 #### Create a database